PowerLoom/pooler/README.md

    - This foundational component defines all the essential interfaces and handles a wide range of tasks, from listening to epoch release events to distributing tasks and managing snapshot submissions.

 2. **Configuration Files**:
-   - Configuration files, located in the `/config` directory, play a pivotal role in defining project types, specifying paths for individual compute modules, and managing various project-related settings.
+   - Configuration files, located in the `/config` directory are linked to [snapshotter-configs](https://github.com/PowerLoom/snapshotter-configs/) repo, play a pivotal role in defining project types, specifying paths for individual compute modules, and managing various project-related settings.

 3. **Compute Modules**:
-   - The heart of the system resides in the `snapshotter/modules` directory, where the actual computation logic for each project type is defined.
+   - The heart of the system resides in the `snapshotter/modules` directory are linked to [snapshotter-computes](https://github.com/PowerLoom/snapshotter-computes/), where the actual computation logic for each project type is defined.
 These modules drive the snapshot generation process for specific project types.

 ![Snapshotter Architecture](snapshotter/static/docs/assets/SnapshotterArchitecture.png)